 On October 15, 2014, the FDA approved Esbriet for the treatment of IPF.Genentech began shipping Esbriet within a week; within a month, more than 1,000 people with IPF were enrolled in Genentech’s access program designed to help people with IPF get the medicine and resources they need.
 Today, more than 14,000 people with IPF in the U.S. have begun treatment with Esbriet.

 All Dan knew was that one day, he felt like he was on a runaway train without brakes.
-And the next day, his physician at UCSF was able to prescribe the medicine that he–and so many others–had been waiting for.
+His physician at UCSF was able to prescribe the medicine that he–and so many others–had been waiting for.

 “Until that moment, I didn’t even have anything that might slow this thing down,” Dan says.
 “This disease is rare, but it’s not rare to people who have it.
 So to have a big company use their power to focus on something like that, and to have it in my hands–it was an incredibly emotional moment.
 Just awesome.”

 Despite the good news, he knew the long-term prognosis.
 But he also knew what it meant to be given the means to take back some control in his life.

 While it could help slow down the worsening of IPF, it does not control the symptoms of the disease and can come with side effects, some serious.
 It could cause liver problems and sensitivity to sunlight and rash.
 Dan would need to take precautions, including getting liver function tests, using sunscreen and making sure his skin was covered.
 The medicine could also upset his stomach or leave him feeling tired with a possibility of headache or dizziness.

 Dan remembers when he first held the medicine in his hands.
 “They may have given me a bottle, but I saw something much, much bigger than that.”